 VVT35 - Transient temperature with a PID controller

-Test case
+Solution Test case

-SVTEST270
+Case A SVTEST270

 Description

 The purpose of this verification test is to verify how a PID controller maintains a set point temperature over time by adjusting control inputs.
+The test compares the results with the analytical solution for two cases:

 Simulation model